CS5331-G2/rest-api-development/README.md

 #### Question 4: Are there any additional features you would like to highlight?

-Answer: The fact that we're probably the only group who used .Net?
+Answer: The fact that we're probably the only group who used .NET Core!
+And an ORM that removes the need to know any SQL. :sunglasses:

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?